HelloSapiens/rockx/rockx/README.md

 ## Authentication

 Before making any API calls, you need to set your API credentials and the sync endpoint URL.
-Use the `set_username_and_password()` function to configure these details:
+Use the `set_username_and_password()` function to configure these details.
+This function stores your username, password, and server URL as environment variables for use in subsequent API calls.

 ```r
 # Set your credentials and server URL